leanneholmes/cardcrafter/README.md

 <!-- CONTACT -->
 ## Challenges

 I had to trim a few features from the application because of schedule constraints.
-I ran into significant difficulty implementing the authentication and CRUD operations with Firebase.
-I have not worked with it in over a couple of years, and there have been significant changes to the syntax with limited helpful examples online.
+I ran into many problems implementing the authentication and CRUD operations with Firebase.
+I have not worked with it in over a couple of years, and there have been significant changes to the syntax with limited examples online.

 I also had several issues creating my build files.
 I was unable to host on Vercel and Netlify, and eventually had to host on Firebase.

 Challenges aside, I did not use any pre-built UI elements or template code to make this.
-Everything was from scratch, and I'm incredibly proud of how it looks.
+Everything was written from scratch, and I'm incredibly proud of how it looks.
 I'm also very glad I was able to get it deployed in time!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>